missionpinball/mpf-docs/docs/physical_building/planning_layout_with_cad.md

 # Planning Layout with CAD

+## CAD Models

+Have a look at the [CAD Models section of hardware.missionpinball.org](https://hardware.missionpinball.org/cad-models.html) for models of many common pinball components.

 ## Borrowing Shots With CAD

 If you have planned shot in an area that matches an existing machine,